Reference

 CUDALink is supported on all hardware that has CUDA support.
 If you are not sure of the name of your graphics card, you can see the section on Graphics Card Information.

-An updated list of device support can be found on the NVIDIA CUDA-Enabled Products page.
+List of supported devices may be found on the NVIDIA CUDA-Enabled Products page.

 Users with ATI or Intel graphics processors will not be able to use CUDA, but might be able to use OpenCL using OpenCLLink.